Naumaan777/resume-builder/README.md

 - No sign-up needed — go straight to the building!
 - Your data never leaves your device

-> Disclaimer: To enhance the vision and usage, contact me.

 ## Contributing Guide